How a family's love for camping became a movement to make nature's healing power accessible to every family

 The community that showed us what's possible

 It wasn't just about our family anymore.
-We watched kids bouldering up Lower Yosemite Falls, taking fall after fall, pure joy radiating from their faces—a freedom you rarely see these days with all the structure and the constant need to be safe around others.
+We watched kids bouldering up Lower Yosemite Falls, taking fall after fall, pure joy radiating from their faces.
+This was a freedom you rarely see these days with all the structure and the constant need to be safe around others.
 We saw families who came for the camping but stayed for the community, finding connection in shared meals and stories around the campfire.

 The 1am doubt: Will people actually want to do this?
 It's one thing when your friends come because they want to hang out with you.
 But will people come when camping is actually hard?
 Do we have what it takes to get this off the ground when it means trading family time and resources?